emb-riscv/specs-markdown/interrupt-controller.md

   set pending, clear pending, active bits.
 It was considered that the packed solution is easier to use in software.</sup>

+> <sup>[JB] Why use separate bits for enabling and disabling interrupts?
+Why not use the same write-1-to-enable and write-0-to-clear? ... it is not the way assignment works anywhere else in C. [ilg] C programmers are very much used to different semantics when accessing peripheral registers, actually most real peripherals in modern devices use write-1-to-set/clear bits, so this not surprise anybody.
+As for keeping the language semantics, in C++ all operators can be redefined, so they can implement any semantics is required. </sup>

 ### Usage

 Individual interrupts are enabled by setting the `status.enabled` bit and are disabled by writing 1 in the `status.clearenabled` bit.
 To be effective, interrupts must also have non-zero priorities.